simoncblyth/opticks/notes/issues/geant4_opticks_integration/multi_event.rst

 * Does buffer recreation always mean a long prelaunch ?
 * DONE: isolated test of changing OptiX buffer, filling with some marker stripes, using the same machinery
-* Try skipping prelaunch, for events after the 1st
+* DONE : Try skipping prelaunch, for events after the 1st  : makes no difference

 DONE : bufferTest.cu bufferTest.cc